vivianakinyi/infoViz/README.md

 <div class="section1">

  <h3> Looking to the Future </h3>
- The story is ongoing and tech companies are far from reaching parity.
-In showing the projections based on these companies’ progress from 2014 to 2018, we focused on the gender parity story only as gender proportions stay fairly stable around 50%.
-Meanwhile, with minority representation in the US projected to continue increasing, this percentage is an ever moving target and pose a more complicated dilemma for tech companies to address.

- <h3>  Projected Timeline for Gender Parity at Top 10 Companies </h3>
- <p>From the timeline, Netflix is the only top 10 tech company projected to reach gender parity this year.
-The others will reach gender parity many years later, with Nvidia projected at 2150. </p>
+ <p>Everything we’ve seen so far is based on data from 2014 - 2018.
+What does this mean for the future of tech?
+Will the top 10 tech companies ever reach gender parity?
+How long will that take?
+Let’s look down below.</p>

 </div>

 <div  class="section2" data-aos="zoom-in-up">